-Dr. Noguchi is an associate professor in the Department of Biochemistry and Molecular Biology at Drexel University College of Medicine.
+Dr. Noguchi is a professor in the Department of Biochemistry and Molecular Biology at Drexel University College of Medicine.
 He is the director of the Molecular & Cell Biology & Genetics graduate program.
 He also directs the Biomedical Graduate Studies Core Curriculum and the Cell Cycle & Apoptosis Course.

 Department: Biochemistry and Molecular Biology